oogre/easy_osc/webBrowser/README.md

-# How to use : *osc_webBrowser*
+# Easy OSC

+## Web Browser

-Drop index.html into your webBrowser,
+Drop index.html from oscBrowser forlder into your webBrowser.
+It use [osc.js](https://github.com/colinbdclark/osc.js) library, you can find it into library folder.

-Run your Unity application
+#### Initialization

 Setup *IP* *<u>Default</u> : 127.0.0.1*